-Accoya® wood restores historic windows in Minnesota State Capitol
+Accoya® wood specified to restore historic windows in Minnesota State Capitol

-The majestic state capitol building in St. Paul, Minn., was in a state of deterioration: on the outside, the regal marble exterior designer Cass Gilbert envisioned when the building was completed in 1905 was crumbling while antiquated mechanicals and inefficient public spaces plagued the interior.
+The majestic State Capitol building in St. Paul, Minnesota was in a state of deterioration: on the outside, the regal marble exterior design, completed in 1905, was crumbling.

 Another major part of the project was restoring the building’s original wood windows, which had been covered over with aluminum windows 30 years ago.
-The aging units—242 in total—had seriously suffered from fogging, failing glass, air leakage, and broken balances that rendered them inoperable, says Brooks Gentleman, owner of window replacement manufacturer Re-View, who were selected to restore the windows.
+The aging units—242 in total—had seriously suffered from fogging, failing glass, air leakage, and broken balances that rendered them inoperable.
+Window replacement manufacturer Re-View, were selected to restore the windows and bring the Capitol building back to life.

-Re-View removed the aluminum replacements, revealing the original wood window frames, which were then restored using restoration epoxies and replicated wood parts.
-Gentleman and company used an original complete wood window that still remained in the building as the basis of design for replicating all the new sashes with Accoya wood.
+Re-View removed the aluminum units, revealing the original wood window frames, which were then restored using restoration epoxies and replicated Accoya wood parts.
+Re-view used an original complete wood window that still remained in the building as the basis for the designs and to help replicate all the new sashes with Accoya wood.
+Re-view chose Accoya due to its durability and 50 year guarantee.

-As predicted at the start of construction in 2013, the work will be completed this June 2017.
+As forecasted at the start of construction in 2013, the work will be completed in June 2017.

 Project Owner – Department of Administration, State of Minnesota